Presentation of applications

 Students who have an application rejected or who do not agree with a resolution may file an appeal.

 An administrative appeal is the procedure that allows a student to request that the URV annuls or reforms an administrative resolution.
-These appeals are regulated by Law 30/1992, of 26 November, regarding the legal system governing public administrations and common administrative procedure.
+These appeals are regulated by Law 39/2015 of 1 October, of the common administrative procedure from public administrations.

 All resolutions must clearly state this right, the type of appeal which is possible and the date by which it has to be presented.